hillaryAHR/LIB-201/narrative.md

 >```[![alternative text](image-url)](hyperlinked-url)```

-For more help with markdown elements, there are free, online cheat sheets, like the <a href="https://www.markdownguide.org/basic-syntax/">Markdownguide.org</a>. **Bonus**: You can insert emoji with Markdown by putting the alt text in between two colons, like this: ```:rofl:```.
+For more help with markdown elements, there are free, online cheat sheets, like <a href="https://www.markdownguide.org/basic-syntax/">Markdownguide.org</a>. **Bonus**: You can insert emoji with Markdown by putting the alt text in between two colons, like this: ```:rofl:```.
 Here's a full <a href="https://github.com/ikatyang/emoji-cheat-sheet">cheat sheet</a>.
 Have fun! :wink:

 <!--
 ## Common HTML elements